Arpanaaa/Arpanaaa.github.io/README.md

-# Blogs
+# Verbal Vortex - Blogs

 **Hello!
 I’m Arpana Shah, known for my cheerful, hardworking, and bright personality, traits I truly embody.
 Currently, I am pursuing my BBA with a major in Finance.**

 **As an ambivert, I have a diverse range of interests, including acting, writing poetry, watching movies, listening to music, cooking, and emceeing, among many others.
 I am naturally a perfectionist, always enthusiastic about new opportunities and committed to giving my best in everything I undertake.**

 **Starting this blog is one of my latest passions.
-Here, I have shared articles and writings that I have personally crafted.**
+Here, I have shared articles and writings that I have personally crafted.
+The topics will span from finance and economics to psychology and trending issues, as well as any other subject that captures my imagination and compels me to share my thoughts.**

 *The blog has been named ‘Verbal Vortex’ as it suggests a space where significant and insightful conversations happen, where different voices and ideas meet, and where the art of language is celebrated.*